uio-bmi/ligo/docs_source/usecases/epitope-specific_TCR_AIRRs.rst

 The UMAP was generated using RapTCR tool (Van Deuren et al., 2023).
 For more information on UMAP construction, please refer to the `RapTCR documentation <https://vincentvandeuren.github.io/RapTCR_docs/visualizing/UMAP.html>`_ and the Gielis et al. manuscript (`biorxiv <https://www.biorxiv.org/content/10.1101/2024.10.21.619364v1>`_).

+Figure 1: UMAP plot of LIgO-simulated data using long seeds.
+TCRs corresponding to different immune signals are shown in different colors.
 .. image:: ../_static/figures/UMAP.png
   :width: 1500